MiaoDX/ML_DL/Courses_Tutorials/DeepLearningTutorials.md

 * The code style is not so appealing, and too much tricks involved.
     - Declared shared memory explicitly to make use of GPU
     - Hand calculate number of units in each layer in LeNet example

+* It is far from intuitive, will find another tutorial